je-suis-tm/graph-theory/README.md

 1. Maze

 Walking out of a maze seems extremely complex in recursion algorithm.
-In graph theory, it is like a walk in the park.
-The only bit that takes some effort is building a data structure.
-Once we have graph ADT, we can use BFS/DFS/Dijkstra/A* to find the way out, although DFS may not be able to point out the shortest route out.
+In graph theory, it is just a walk in the park.
+The only bit that takes some effort is building the data structure.
+Once we got graph ADT, we can use BFS/DFS/Dijkstra/A* to find the way out of the maze, although DFS may not be able to point out the shortest route out.

 2. Broadcasting (Minimum Spanning Tree)

 Consider a case where a postman is going to deliver mails to every house in the community.
 The distance between each house is completely different, some are shorter, some are longer.
-Ideally the postman will deliver mails to each house with the least travel.
-Prim's algorithm is designed to solve this type of issue.
-The output of Prim's algorithm can be interpreted as a minimum spanning tree.
+Ideally the postman should deliver mails to each house with the least travel.
+Prim's algorithm is designed to solve this type of broadcasting issue.
+And the topological output of Prim's algorithm can be interpreted as a minimum spanning tree.

 3. Shortest Path

 Whenever we look at the phrase, 'shortest path', we should naturally come up with Dijkstra's algorithm in our mind.
-This Dutchman came up with the revolutionary idea while searching for the shortest path to Rotterdam without pencil and paper.
-The algorithm named after the founder is a special form of A* algorithm without heuristic function.
-Besides Dijkstra's algorithm, the shortest path problem, which can be think of as an optimization problem, can also be solved in dynamic programming.
+This Dutchman came up with the revolutionary algorithm named after himself while searching for the shortest path to Rotterdam without pencil and paper.
+The algorithm is a special case of A* algorithm without heuristic function.
+It is also widely used as a subroutine for other traversal algorithms.
+Besides Dijkstra's algorithm, the shortest path problem, which could be thought as an optimization problem, can also be solved in dynamic programming.

 4. Water Jug